 In general, a thread conditioner puts a protective layer on the thread that guards against soil, moisture, damage caused by ultraviolet rays, mold, and mildew.
-Using a thread conditioner also helps release any static electricity in the thread, which is a main cause of tangling.
+Using a thread conditioner also helps release any static electricity in the thread, which is a common cause of tangling.

 Thread Heaven is classified as a synthetic silastic polymer that has the consistency of beeswax but is not wax-based or petroleum-based.
 Beeswax, whether natural or synthetic, also forms a layer between the thread and fabric, but it can leave a sticky coating on the thread that can attract dirt and hold it in place.